 We have been making Hand Made Quality Retro Sweets since the 1920's, and nothing much has changed in our goal to make the best sweets possible.
 There has been some modernisation, with the introduction of cooling conveyors and powered rollers and Natural Gas instead of Coke Boilers, to speed up production but this is still a far cry from the mass production lines of some of the UK sweets manufacturers, but here every sweet gets our personal attention, and we pride ourselves on making the best..

 Method: Heat 4.5 litres of water and stir in the sugar when dissolved and it boils add the glucose.
-Once this has melted in, apply the heat again to hard ball, now stir in the nuts until you are unable to coat any more.
+Once this has melted in, apply the heat again and boil to 315 degrees Celsius, now stir in the nuts until you are unable to coat any more.

 Then spread out the gooey mixture out on the cooling table and allow to cool.
 When solid break up and bag.